Comparison of application virtualization software: Comparison of virtual machines

-JavaScript machines not included.
-See List of ECMAScript engines to find them.

 The table here summarizes elements for which the virtual machine designs are intended to be efficient, not the list of abilities present in any implementation.

 Virtual machine instructions process data in local variables using a main model of computation, typically that of a stack machine, register machine, or random access machine often called the memory machine.
 Use of these three methods is motivated by different tradeoffs in virtual machines vs physical machines, such as ease of interpreting, compiling, and verifying for security.

 Memory management in these portable virtual machines is addressed at a higher level of abstraction than in physical machines.
 Some virtual machines, such as the popular Java virtual machines (JVM), are involved with addresses in such a way as to require safe automatic memory management by allowing the virtual machine to trace pointer references, and disallow machine instructions from manually constructing pointers to memory.
 Other virtual machines, such as LLVM, are more like traditional physical machines, allowing direct use and manipulation of pointers.
 Common Intermediate Language (CIL) offers a hybrid in between, allowing both controlled use of memory (like the JVM, which allows safe automatic memory management), while also allowing an 'unsafe' mode that allows direct pointer manipulation in ways that can violate type boundaries and permission.

 Code security generally refers to the ability of the portable virtual machine to run code while offering it only a prescribed set of abilities.
 For example, the virtual machine might only allow the code access to a certain set of functions or data.
 The same controls over pointers which make automatic memory management possible and allow the virtual machine to ensure typesafe data access are used to assure that a code fragment is only allowed to certain elements of memory and cannot bypass the virtual machine itself.
 Other security mechanisms are then layered on top as code verifiers, stack verifiers, and other methods.